inblockio/aqua-docs/Aqua_Whitepaper.md

 form a single portable hash chain which is serialized in JSON format.
 They have existed before in unsecured systems where multiple revisions form a file which can be displayed as a page.
 The AQP adds the cryptographic harness to secure it.
-With presenting a portable hash chain it is possible to track all incremental changes stored in each revision to understand the history of a page and how it came to be.
+With presenting a portable hash chain, it is possible to track all incremental changes stored in each revision to understand the history of a page and how it came to be.
 This allows us to have version control on digital assets being able to restore earlier states and to relate to them.
 This allows us to have historical evidence of digital assets.

 ### Page